algorandfoundation/algokit-cli/docs/architecture-decisions/2023-01-12_smart-contract-deployment.md

 Based on all of this the suggested option for AlgoKit v1 is **Automated integration tests** since it conforms to the principles well, has prior art across TypeScript and Python that can be utilised and provides developers with a lot of confidence.

-Post v1, it's recommended that dAppFlow integration for exploratory testing and Graviton (or similar) support should be explored to provide a range of options to empower developers with a full suite of techniques they can use.
+Post v1, it's recommended that Lora integration for exploratory testing and Graviton (or similar) support should be explored to provide a range of options to empower developers with a full suite of techniques they can use.